stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

   dropout: 0.0  # dropout probability for LoRA layers
 ```

-After training, Levanter will automatically merge the new parameters into the original model and save the new model to the specified output directory.
+After training, Levanter will automatically merge the new parameters into the original model and save the new model.
+We can use it for inference and evaluation.

 ## Evaluation